Patsy M. Lightbown: Research

-Latest research

 In Lightbown's latest research with Nina Spada, they expand on some of their previous works on the challenges that face second and foreign language learners.
 The research is founded on unpacking the ideas behind some older beliefs on both the style of teaching second language learners and their age.
 It has been thought that once a learner moves closer to the end of their critical period of development that they would lose their ability to become proficient language learners.
 This new research that these researchers complied shows evidence that learners who begin learning later actually have an advantage as they pull on the language information that they already have stored from learning and working with their first language.

 The research continues to challenge older research and brings up more cons instead of pros for an early introduction to language learning, which was not always the case in Second Language Acquisition theory.
 Some of these cons include the ideas around consistent use, and Lightbown and Spada spent time reviewing studies that show many students (less than 50%) stopped at an A1 level of proficiency in their second languages.

 Ultimately, the new research suggests a change in the way we approach limiting the students’ use of their first language, increasing instruction time where possible by perhaps including intensive instruction in smaller timeframes instead of small lectures over a longer period of time, and include teaching subjects in the second language to help facilitate interest and context.